-Although there were no particular areas of the listening paper that candidates consistently found challenging.
-'Complete the sentences using no more than x words' questions appear to be more challenging than the multiple-choice style questions.
-The questions that candidates found most demanding were 4, 12, 13 and 20.
+Recording 2 was found to be the most challenging.
+Across the three recordings, 'Complete the sentences using no more than x words' questions appear to be more challenging than the multiple-choice style questions.
+The questions that candidates found most demanding were 1,10 and 19.

-Spelling was poorer this year than previous years, and candidates often struggled to complete their responses within the three-word requirement.
+The spelling of some candidates was poor this year, and some candidates struggled to complete their responses within the three-word requirement.

-There were no particular areas of the reading paper that candidates consistently found challenging.
-The most demanding questions were questions 3, 9, 10, 18 and 21.
-Most of these were short answer questions.
-Candidates struggled with identifying paraphrasing and synonyms in the text.
+Text 3 was the piece that candidates found most challenging.
+The most demanding questions were questions 3, 16, 21 and 27.
+In terms of question type, the multiple-answer questions were found to be the easiest, followed by matching, then gap fill and finally multiple choice.

 Some candidates struggled with following the instructions on the question paper and used more than the three words requested or used their own words rather than using words from the text.